otagobioinformaticsspringschool/2022-obss-day3/_episodes/03-genome-properties.md

 {% include links.md %}

-## 3.1 Setup
+## 3.1 Intro and setup

+Before assembling a genome, it is helpful to assess the characteristics of the input data.
+These data can tell us useful information about expected genome size (if we don't already have an estimate from flow cytometry or other sources), expected heterozygosity, and ploidy.
+Differences in these characteristics may make genomes difficult to assemble, and may require us to use different trimming, filtering, and assembly strategies.

-First, let's move into the `genome_assembly` directory for today's workshop.
-Check out the directory structure, what data has been provided, and make a new directory for results outputs.
+Let's start by considering what data has been provided for today's workshop.
+First, let's move into the `genome_assembly` directory.
+Take a look at the directory structure, what data has been provided, and make a new directory for results outputs.

 ```
 cd ~/obss_2022/genome_assembly/